Frequently asked questions

 How many times can I steep my tea?

 Unlike boxed tea that comes in a tea bag, loose leaf tea can be steeped twice, sometimes even more.
-Some loose leaf teas, such as certain oolong varieties, can even be steeped six times.
+Some loose leaf teas, such as certain oolong varieties, can even be steeped up to eleven times.
 That is a lot more bang for your buck compared to pre-made boxed tea.

 Can I use any temperature water to prepare my tea?